-- Class 115.
+Class 115.
 Oats: 1-gallon jar must be submitted.
-Variety must be named. - Class 116.
+Variety must be named.

+Class 116.
 Barley: 1-gallon jar must be submitted.
+Variety must be named.

+Class 117.
+Brome Grass Seed: Exhibit to consist of one-gallon sample of seed.

+Class 118.
+Other Tame Grass Seed: Exhibit to consist of one-gallon sample of seed.

-Variety must be named. - Class 117.
-Alfalfa: 1-gallon jar must be submitted.
-Variety must be named. - Class 118.
-Edible field beans: Exhibit to consist of one gallon sample of seed from most recent harvest. - Class 119.
+Class 119.
+Edible field beans: Exhibit to consist of one gallon sample of seed from most recent harvest.

+Class 120.
 Edible field beans: Bundle of five plants (with roots intact) from most recent harvest.
+(Example - lentils)

-(Example lentils) - Class 120.
-Miscellaneous Crops Exhibit to consist of one-gallon sample of seed or 10 heads produced from current project.
-Variety must be named. - Class 121.
+Class 121.
+Miscellaneous Crops - Exhibit to consist of one-gallon sample of seed or 10 heads produced from current project.
+Variety must be named.

+Class 122.
 Cotton: Provide 10 open bolls, not 10 plants.
 Place bolls in a bag that breathe (not a sealed plastic bag), so mold doesn't develop.

-Hay Crops
+Hay Crops - Hay Samples - Big Bales

-- Class 122.
-Alfalfa Hay Submit one flake or slice from a rectangular bale, or a 10-inch section cut from a round bale.
+Class 124.
+Alfalfa Hay - Submit one flake or slice from a rectangular bale, or a 10-inch section cut from a round bale.
 The flake or slice should be approximately 6 inches in thickness and tied in two directions.
-Variety must be named. - Class 123.
-Native Grass Hay: Ten-inch flake or slice, 6 inches thick and tied in two directions - Class 124.
-Brome Grass: Exhibit to consist of one gallon sample of seed. - Class 125.
-Other Tame Grasses: Exhibit to consist of one gallon sample of seed. - Class 126.
-Cool Season Grass Hay (e.g., fescue, etc.): Ten-inch flake or slice, 6 inches thick and tied in two directions.
+Variety must be named.

+Class 125.
+Native Grass Hay: Ten-inch flake or slice, 6 inches thick and tied in two directions

+Class 126.
+Cool Season Grass Hay (e.g., fescue, brome etc.): Ten-inch flake or slice, 6 inches thick and tied in two directions.
 Variety must be named.